AloysiusKurnia/node-web-app-boilerplate/README.md

 - `build` is where the build output should go.
 Only exists after you built something (duh).
 - `prisma` contains database schema.
 If you're using local SQLite, the database itself is also there.
+- `coverage` for coverage report files, only exists after you run coverage command.
 - `scripts` contains the esbuild build script, along with its settings.
 - `static` contains CSS, JS and images (etc) ready to use by the client.
   - `styles`